rinvex/laravel-subscriptions/README.md

 $user->newSubscription('main', $plan);
 ```

-The first argument passed to `newSubscription` method should be the name of the subscription.
+The first argument passed to `newSubscription` method should be the title of the subscription.
 If your application offer a single subscription, you might call this `main` or `primary`.
 The second argument is the plan instance your user is subscribing to.

 ### Change the Plan